cap-java/sdm/README.md

 ## Support for technical user
 The CAP OData operations can be performed on attachments using a technical user.
 This flow can be used for machine-to-machine (M2M) interactions, where user involvement is not necessary.

-A leading CAP application service should add the requires with annotation "system-user".
-Refer the following [example](https://github.com/cap-java/sdm/blob/develop_deploy/cap-notebook/demoapp/srv/admin-service.cds) from a sample Bookshop app.
+A leading CAP application's service should add the requires with annotation "system-user".
+For more detailed information on "system-user" within the SAP CAP framework, refer to the [Capire documentation](https://cap.cloud.sap/docs/guides/security/authorization#pseudo-roles).
+Here is an [example](https://github.com/cap-java/sdm/blob/develop_deploy/cap-notebook/demoapp/srv/admin-service.cds) from a sample Bookshop app demonstrating the implementation.
 ```cds
 service AdminService @(requires: ['admin', 'system-user'])
 ```